Inuit: Traditional law

 Inuit Qaujimajatuqangit or Inuit traditional laws are anthropologically different from Western law concepts.
 Customary law was thought non-existent in Inuit society before the introduction of the Canadian legal system.
-In 1954, E. Adamson Hoebel concluded that only "rudimentary law" existed amongst the Inuit.
+In 1954, E. Adamson Hoebel concluded that only "rudimentary law" existed amongst Inuit.
 No known Western observer before 1970 was aware that any form of governance existed among any Inuit; however, there was a set way of doing things that had to be followed: